 The biggest and most popular tourist attraction on Bute is Mount Stuart, a Gothic style mansion with impressive grounds.
 Hop on a bus from Rothesay and a 10 minute journey will take you out of the town and past some grand Victorian villas and pretty scenery before dropping you at the entrance.
 You need a ticket to enter and I recommend taking a group tour of the house, you really have to see it to believe it!

 When you are ready get the bus back to Rothesay and either catch an early evening boat back to the mainland or pop into one of the pubs for a quick drink with the locals.
-The Black Bull opposite the ferry terminal is my personal favourite and has a good mix of locals, tourists and friendly banter.
-It is the perfect way to end the day and get a feel for real island life before the short stroll across the road back to the ferry.

 If the sun is shining and you would rather stay outdoors than visit another attraction then you should get the bus from Rothesay to Ettrick Bay instead.
 Approximately a mile of golden sand and a tearoom for refreshments makes it the ideal place to relax, just remember your bucket and spade!